July 30, 2021

-Rock Cellar: Tell us about your latest release, the Introspection box set (available here).
+Rock Cellar: Tell us about your latest release, the Introspection box set (available at our Rock Cellar Store here).

 Brian Auger: I was approached by Sunset Blvd Records about doing a 3-CD box set about a year and a half ago.
 I said I was interested in doing something for them, but I didn’t want to do a ‘Best Of’ project.
 I agreed to do it if I could pick out the material myself.
 I wanted to give some of the songs I’d written that didn’t get as much air play in the past a chance to be heard.
 Some of these tunes are longer than what radio typically played.

 The label agreed to my idea, and let me choose the picks.
 There are 35 tracks in total.
 I decided to include tunes that spanned my entire catalog all the way back to the ’60s till now.
 I wanted to be able to show my playing on the B3 as well as piano.
 I’ve had some of the best musicians on my projects including drummer Steve Ferrone (Tom Petty & the Heartbreakers, Average White Band), Lenny White (Return to Forever), Larry Van, all these great bassist Derek Frank, Travis Carlton, Jimmy Haslip, Dan Lutz, Les King, Alex Ligertwood on vocals, and all 3 of my kids have recorded with me as well.